Malka Leifer affair: Background

 The Adass Israel Congregation is a Jewish group in Melbourne that traces its origins to a split in the Elwood Shule in the early 1940s; some of its early members were boys and men who had been sent to Australia by the British on the infamous Dunera in 1941.
-The community's synagogue is in Ripponlea, and its school and chevra kadisha (Jewish funeral society) are located in nearby East St Kilda and Elsternwick.
+The community's synagogue is in Ripponlea, and its school and chevra kadisha (Jewish funeral society) are located in nearby St Kilda East and Elsternwick.

 The community is "ultra-Orthodox".
-Children are raised without television, Internet access, or radio, but have access to Jewish newspapers and magazines that cover worldly matters.
+Children are raised without television, Internet access or radio, but have access to Jewish newspapers and magazines that cover worldly matters.
 After the age of eight, boys and girls are kept entirely separate outside family homes, and the stories they are told never involve friendships between boys and girls.
 There is no sex education in schools of the community, but before marriage the bride and groom attend educational classes to discuss sex and other topics about marriage.
 The rabbi of the community acts as the ultimate authority for members.

 Leifer was born in Tel Aviv, the youngest of four children in an ultra-Orthodox family.
 She married a Canadian rabbi when she was 20 years old and they had six sons and two daughters together; the youngest and oldest child were born approximately 17 years apart.
 She left Israel for Australia in 2001 when offered a job at Adass Israel.
 It has been mistakenly reported that she at some point became an Australian citizen.